 Another thing that you can do is to try is to open your trunk manually by putting the key into the trunk lock.
 If your car is wired in a way that the trunk area deactivates the warning system, then you have a winner.

 If you have an aftermarket model, you’ll also need to reset it.
 Look for a switch and put it in the “on” position.
 Then press the gas pedal while the key is in the ignition position.
 Once you hear fast beeps, you will know that the signaling device has been reset.

 If you don’t succeed at first, try to repeat the action a few more times.
 It could just be the solution to your problems.

 These are the quick fixes that will just disable the beeping immediately.
 If none of these options worked, that could mean that a more complicated problem exists.

 Okay, but what happens when the remote is useless?
 What else can you do?
-Take the owner’s manual and start looking for a solution.
+Take the owner’s manual and try looking for a solution.
 Every vehicle brand uses different alarms, so there could be some specific way to turn it off.
 Another usually successful solution is removing the fuse.
 These fuses are used to send electricity to various parts of the automobile, so look at the manual and see where the one responsible for warning sounds is.
 Once you see the diagram in the owner’s manual and know which one is the one you need, it’s time to disable it.

 The box you’re looking for is usually in the engine bay or in the cabin under the steering wheel on the left side of the steering column.
 If it’s in the cabin, put on the safety gloves and remove the trim so that you can access it.
 Remember that the trim is fragile, so be careful not to break it once you take it off.
 The next step is to get pliers or plastic tweezers and use them to cut the alarm’s circuit.